COVID-19: 'We Can Push This Virus Back,' WHO Leader Says Of Coronavirus

 "At the very least, we can slow it down and buy time," he said.

 To help stop the virus from spreading, the WHO recommends washing hands for at least 20 seconds or using a hand sanitizer.
-Face masks should be worn only by people who are either sick or caring for someone who is, the agency says.
+Face masks should be worn only by people who are either sick or are caring for someone who is, the agency says.